Published February 9, 2021

 Guest Blog: What’s in a Geode?

 GeoFest is a fan-favorite festival at the Indiana State Museum, and it’s an event that’s all about rocks, gems and minerals.
-Visitors can purchase items from more than 20 vendors from around the country, as well as enjoy interactive activities throughout the museum.
+Visitors can purchase items from dozens of vendors from around the country, as well as enjoy interactive activities throughout the museum.

 One of the rocks many people are most familiar with is the geode – a type of rock that you crack open to expose glittering crystals inside.

 But, what’s in a geode, and how do they form?
 Our curator of geology explains in this guest blog.